 180 Life Sciences Corp.
 Announces $6 Million Registered Direct Offering Priced At-The-Market Under Nasdaq Rules

-/EIN News/ -- PALO ALTO, Calif., Dec.
+PALO ALTO, Calif., Dec.
 20, 2022 (GLOBE NEWSWIRE) -- 180 Life Sciences Corp.
-(NASDAQ: ATNF, “180 Life Sciences” or the “Company”), a clinical-stage biotechnology company, today announced that it has entered into a definitive agreement with a single healthcare-focused U.S. institutional investor, for the purchase and sale of 1,714,286 shares of the Company’s common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 2,571,429 shares of common stock at a purchase price per share (and accompanying warrant) of $3.50 in a registered direct offering priced at-the-market under Nasdaq rules.
+ATNF "180 Life Sciences" or the "Company"))), a clinical-stage biotechnology company, today announced that it has entered into a definitive agreement with a single healthcare-focused U.S. institutional investor, for the purchase and sale of 1,714,286 shares of the Company's common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 2,571,429 shares of common stock at a purchase price per share (and accompanying warrant) of $3.50 in a registered direct offering priced at-the-market under Nasdaq rules.
 The warrants will have an exercise price of $3.50 per share, will be initially exercisable beginning six months following the date of issuance and will expire five years from the initial exercise date.

 The closing of the offering is expected to occur on or about December 22, 2022, subject to the satisfaction of customary closing conditions.
 The gross proceeds from the offering are expected to be approximately $6 million.
 The Company intends to use the net proceeds from the offering for research and development expenses and general corporate purposes, including the preparation of a marketing authorization application and legal expenses.